Join Us

 Goto EcoPlas to know more.

-In 2016 the World Economic Forum made a dire prediction: that by 2050 our oceans could have more plastic than fish!
+In 2016, the World Economic Forum made a dire prediction: by 2050, our oceans could have more plastic than fish!
 That’s alarming.
-We cannot let this happen — we must get behind projects that divert those ocean-bound plastics.
-You can look at Lavergne’s project in Haiti as an inspiring example of how ocean-bound plastics can be diverted and processed for renewal.
+We cannot let this happen — we must support projects that divert those ocean-bound plastics.
+Take, for example, Lavergne’s project in Haiti, which stands as an inspiring example of how ocean-bound plastics can be diverted and processed for renewal.

 Plastic recycling also helps reduce our carbon footprint.
 A 2018 study commissioned by the Association of Plastic Recyclers focused on three common types of plastics that can be recycled with current technology: